kfastov/worldcoin-bridge-linea/docs/root-propagator.md

 - `L1_BLOCKS_TO_QUERY`: Number of L1 blocks to query for events (default: 1000).
 - `L2_BLOCKS_TO_QUERY`: Number of L2 blocks to query for events (default: 1000).
 - `L2_POLLING_INTERVAL`: Interval for polling L2 for new blocks (default: 15 seconds).
+- `LINEA_NETWORK`: Linea network name (default: "linea-mainnet").

+It also supports a special `ENVIRONMENT` variable to load environment-specific variables from the corresponding `.env` file.

 ## Security Note